Sneak Peek Into our Head Guide’s Fly Box

-The Peacock is one of the more simpler flies you can tie but doesn’t mean it isn’t effective.
-Usually tied one a size 8-16 hook it can be tied in many different ways, without a bead head, weighted or un-weighted and with or without a tail.
+The Peacock is one of the more simpler flies you can tie but that doesn’t mean it isn’t effective.
+Usually tied on a size 8-16 hook it can be tied in many different ways, without a bead head, weighted or un-weighted, and with or without a tail.

 The Hare’s Ear nymph (with or without a bead) along with the Pheasant Tail probably share the unofficial title of world most used nymphs, and Iceland is no exception.
 This classic fly pattern works wonders in the highlands where it is an effective pattern throughout the year because it covers a broad spectrum of prey that is active in every season.

 The Pheasant Tail nymph (with or without a bead) is trout fishermen stable around the world and Iceland’s no exception.
 The classic original Pheasant Tail pattern was designed by an English Riverkeeper named Frank Sawyer to imitate many nymph species.
 There are several varieties of the fly but they all seem to be on the menu for salmonids around the world!
 Sizes: 12, 14, 16, 18, 20

 Alma Rún was designed by Icelandic fly tier Sigursteini Húbertssyni and named after his granddaughter.This fly was specifically designed to catch Arctic Char and that’s what she does best.
 Typically tied on size 10-18 hooks.